 3. Enchanted Garden of Lights at Rock City

-Imagine Rock City’s gorgeous gardens and 200 million year old rock formations lighted with hundreds of thousands of lights.
+Imagine Rock City’s gorgeous gardens and 200 million year old rock formations lit with hundreds of thousands of lights.
 Walk through the holiday scenes and warm up at fire pits around the garden.
 Live entertainment and Santa visits are available nightly.
 Weekends at the Enchanted Garden of Lights bring additional activities including gingerbread decorating, stocking crafts, and an open Holiday Marketplace for finding the perfect gift.
 As a special treat, your family can dine with Santa for dinner and enter the garden VIP style.

 4. A Country Christmas at The Rock Ranch